School officials: Job cuts key to containing Harwood’s FY26 budget

 TruexCullins has been working with the school district since 2015 on building-related planning although no significant building projects have been undertaken during the decade.
 Just prior to the COVID-19 pandemic, the focus was on merging the middle schools and expanding Crossett Brook Middle School along with significant renovations to Harwood Union High School.
 Voters overwhelmingly rejected a $59.5 million bond proposal for that project in November 2021.

-Last fall, TruexCullins architects again were called upon to help shape a new project that would have made major updates and repairs to Harwood.
-A series of public meetings was held to get community input on a long list of renovations.
-That effort was put on hold in the spring, however, after voters rejected the 2024-25 school budget in March and tax increases just to fund school operations were in the double digits.
+Last fall, TruexCullins architects laid out a proposal for more than $90 million of possible renovations and repairs to Harwood Union Middle/High School.
+That effort involving a series of meetings to gather community input was put on hold in the spring after voters rejected the 2024-25 school budget in March and tax increases just to fund school operations were in the double digits.

 Now the firm is being asked to do an updated review of all of the Harwood school buildings to determine their condition, building needs and associated costs, in order to make recommendations for how to potentially reconfigure the district with fewer school buildings and ultimately reduce building-related costs in the future.

-Leichliter in explaining the process said this effort will not recommend facility changes to incorporate into the 2025-26 school year’s plans.
+Leichliter explained that the process will not recommend facility changes for the 2025-26 school year.
 “It won’t happen for next year.
 It’s a process that will take time, but that is under way,” he told the gathering at Crossett Brook last week.

-Estler cautioned that consolidation or reconfiguration may come with up-front costs, so some savings may take time to realize.
-She offered an example of how Waitsfield Elementary School is at its capacity now and could not accommodate many more students should another valley school close.
+Estler cautioned that consolidation may come with up-front costs.
+For example, Waitsfield Elementary School is at its capacity now and could not accommodate many more students should another valley school close.
+School officials also acknowledged that consolidating facilities could have down sides of losing community centers and longer travel for some students.

 Attendee Matt Lillard asked about past studies that looked at building capacities and conditions – are school officials using any of the data the district already collected and paid for?
 Woods replied that the architects are “not starting from scratch.”
 In fact, she said, TruexCullins’ history with the district was a key reason to hire them for the latest study.